anuska-antara/grade-card/README.md

 1. Download the project files to your local machine.
-2. Compile the program using a C compiler (e.g., gcc) in GitBash command to compile: mingw32 -make -f makefile gcc main.c entry.c std_detail.c calculate.c displays.c -o all
+2. Compile the program using a C compiler (e.g., gcc) in GitBash

-3. Run the compiled executable.
+   command to compile: mingw32-make

-   ./all
+4. Run the compiled executable. (for Phase 3) ./calc_card
-4. Follow the prompts to input student details and marks for ISA 1, ISA 2, and ESA.
+5. Follow the prompts to input student details and marks for ISA 1, ISA 2, and ESA.
-5. Choose whether to calculate grades.
+6. Choose whether to calculate grades.
-6. View the results and grade card generated.
+7. View the results and grade card generated.

 ## example usage